 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

 Challenges: Benin is an exceptional U.S. partner in West Africa with a history of democratic pluralism, development, and political stability.
-However, due to its strategic location, with a large port and substantial transportation links to Nigeria, Benin is susceptible to drug trafficking and other forms of transnational organized crime.
-Benin’s lack of law enforcement capabilities, along with a heavily cash-based economy, makes it difficult to track the sources of financial resources and facilitates corruption, money laundering, and other illicit economic activities.
-Weaknesses in the justice sector and rule of law remain, particularly the backlog of criminal cases, as well as the need for more effective cooperation between national and regional actors to address transnational organized crime and corruption.
+However, due to its strategic location, with a large port and substantial transportation links to Nigeria, Benin is a major transit point for criminal organizations illicitly trafficking narcotics, wildlife, and other contraband.
+Benin’s cash-based economy makes it difficult to track the sources of financial resources and facilitates corruption, money laundering, and other illicit economic activities.
+Weaknesses in the justice sector and rule of law remain, particularly the backlog of criminal cases and a lack of effective cooperation between national and regional actors to address transnational organized crime and corruption.

-Goals: The U.S. government in 2011 developed the West Africa Cooperative Security Initiative (WACSI), an interagency initiative to address the threat of transnational organized crime in West Africa.
-In Benin, INL works closely with Embassy Cotonou to operationalize the WACSI strategy in several ways.
-INL programs are intended to build the Government of Benin’s capacity to investigate and fairly adjudicate cases that impact transnational organized crime and to bolster accountability and transparency in the criminal justice sector.
-Another goal of INL programs is to promote regional cooperation – through participation in multilateral peacekeeping operations in Africa, by working collaboratively with Gulf of Guinea neighbors, and by sharing information.
+Goals: INL programs build the Government of Benin’s capacity to investigate and fairly adjudicate cases that impact transnational organized crime and bolster accountability and transparency in the criminal justice sector.
+INL programs also promote regional cooperation with Gulf of Guinea neighbors, and regional information sharing.